Finding and Evaluating Sources (Critical Analysis)

 Electronic Library Resources is a link to a collection of academic research materials.
 It includes access to the PHSC Catalog along with other research tools.
 These include access to the A-Z Databases provided by the State of Florida electronic databases (a collection of data organized in a way to find specific information in the contents – may be created either in hard copy or electronic) and e-journals.

-For the most part, the Electronic Library Resources consist of electronic versions of newspapers, magazines, books and journals that were originally published in hard-copy version.
+For the most part, the Electronic Library Resources consist of electronic versions of newspapers, magazines, books and journals that were originally published in hard-copy versions.
 They are delivered through subscription services.

 The Electronic Library Resources also includes online encyclopedias such as Funk and Wagnall’s New World Encyclopedia and a number of online only resources.